What is your typical process for working with a new customer?

 Painting ten iconic Muppets acrylicly (not a word, I know) for a pediatrics office was a fun challenge.
 I pressured myself into a tight turnaround time, which forced me to get moving.
 In under eight weeks, I had captured the essence of these beloved characters, leaving my clients elated at the result, all while juggling a full time job and the parenting duties that come with having a 3-year-old daddy's girl.

-Q. What advice do you have for a customer looking to hire a provider like you?
+What advice would you give a customer looking to hire a provider in your area of work?

 When it comes to fine art, study the work of people you're looking to work with.
 Get a feel for their styles.
 It's never foolproof that you will love a custom piece of art, but your chances go up considerably if you make yourself familiar with your artist's work.